Introduction

 - What data was targeted

-DeepAegis combines its Incident Response services with EDR to ensure rapid investigation, containment, and recovery.
-This integrated approach turns a potential disaster into a manageable event.
+DeepAegis combines IR services with EDR to enable rapid investigation, containment, and recovery, turning potential disasters into manageable events.

 Key Benefits of EDR for Organizations